Parent & Student Resources

 After reaching 100 volunteer hours, our parent mentors receive a small stipend provided by grant funding.

-Partners for Our Community (POC)
+Partners for Our Communities (POC)

-Partners for Our Community (POC) empowers underserved people to develop self-sufficiency and become leaders in their communities.
+Partners for Our Communities (POC) empowers underserved people to develop self-sufficiency and become leaders in their communities.
 We build partnerships with other community organizations, connect families with local resources, and remove barriers to access.
 POC is proud to provide a skilled, culturally sensitive staff that is bilingual and bicultural.
 By leveraging the services of over 15 partnering organizations, POC accelerates access to critical resources, meeting the needs of underserved families in the most efficient and cost-effective way, including Counseling & Social Services, Health & Wellness, Education Services, and Youth Programs.

 Latino Family Literacy Project